gloriousCode/PebbleFace/README.md

 Timeline intergration
 This watchface will also pin upcoming events to my timeline so that I know what I need to do Eg Pin task telling me to go to the gym today

+Finally, I'm making this watchface open source so that others find it easy to develop for Pebble.
+It will be split up into small tasks as much as possible, so people can use only what's relevant to them